python-openxml/python-docx/docs/api/style.rst

 A style is used to collect a set of formatting properties under a single name and apply those properties to a content object all at once.
-This promotes formatting consistency thoroughout a document and across related documents and allows formatting changes to be made globally by changing the definition in the appropriate style.
+This promotes formatting consistency throughout a document and across related documents and allows formatting changes to be made globally by changing the definition in the appropriate style.